 Housing costs in Morro Bay are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Telecommuters are a relatively large percentage of the workforce: 14.07% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.07% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Morro Bay is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Morro Bay is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The education level of Morro Bay ranks among the highest in the nation.
-Of the 25-and-older adult population in Morro Bay, 43.25% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+Morro Bay is one of the most well-educated cities in the nation.
+43.25% of adults in Morro Bay have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The per capita income in Morro Bay in 2022 was $50,928, which is upper middle income relative to California, and wealthy relative to the rest of the US.
 This equates to an annual income of $203,712 for a family of four.
 However, Morro Bay contains both very wealthy and poor people as well.